 2. Wanting To Put The Right Mask On But My Internal System Doesn’t Compute

 The following day was brutal.
 I literally locked myself up in the bathroom every half hour, turned on the faucet, and bawled my eyes out.
 While my husband was out on the slopes having a grand time, I was at the Airbnb with my friend, a stranger, and two toddlers.
 Oh, and the thoughts in my head.
 Those utterly consumed me.
-As I didn’t feel like talking, they left me alone to my own devices.
-But since I was still surrounded by people, I had to put on a mask and pretend everything was alright.
+As I didn’t feel like talking, they left me alone on my own devices.
+But since people still surrounded me, I had to put on a mask and pretend everything was alright.
 I had to pretend that I didn’t care whether they were chatting for hours on end, leaving me behind.
 And I had to pretend that I had a good night’s sleep.
 Oh, and I also had to pretend I was fine and dandy with my husband being carefree on the slopes.

 3. Having Too Much Nunchi When Others Have None

 Ah, Nunchi.
 My eyes lit at every page I turned in this book.
 Encapsulated in each written word was my whole being.
 Finally, someone that understood exactly how I felt!
-For weeks on end, I teased my husband by telling him that he had “ZERO Nunchi“.
-Whenever he would say something insensitive, I would put up my hand, make it into a circle, look at him through it, and say “ZERO Nunchi”.
+For weeks on end, I teased my husband by telling him that he had “ZERO Nunchi.”
+Whenever he would say something insensitive, I would put up my hand, make it into a circle, look at him through it, and say, “ZERO Nunchi.”
 I loved it because I finally felt confident and comfortable with my emotional intelligence.

 I explained to him, in every situation, what went wrong and what should have been done/said at that particular moment in time.
 Unfortunately, as the weeks went by, I didn’t find myself saying it less and less.
 That’s when I realized how difficult it is to teach someone how to be aware of the environment they find themselves in, the emotional aura in a room, and people’s sensitivities.
 This notion deflated me.
 How is it that I can have too much of it, and others literally have none of it?
-This INFJ inner struggle is extremely difficult to resolve because there’s too much conflict surrounding it.
+This INFJ inner struggle is complicated to resolve because there’s too much conflict surrounding it.

 4. Not Knowing How To Stop Managing Surrounding Conversations

 I find myself doing this all the time.
 I listen to ongoing conversations all around me and try to steer them in the direction I see fit.
 Technically, that means a conflict-free direction.
 For example, I tend to monitor my husband’s conversations to ensure that peace is kept at the table.
 He likes to stray into topics that are controversial, which makes me cringe.
 This takes on a lot of mental effort because not only do I have to foresee where the conversation is going, but I have to analyze everyone’s reactions at the table.
-I have the need to make sure that no one is “offended” at what’s being said.
+I need to make sure that no one is “offended” at what’s being said.
 This is when my intuitive nature comes into play.